 |Tuesday||11am to 2pm||Sequence/New Vogue Dance|

 |Tuesday||10am to 1pm||Table Tennis|

 |Wednesday||1pm to 4.30pm||Music & Song - Singing, Dancing and Instrumental|

 |Friday||2pm to 4pm||"The Swing Timers" - plenty of dancing for everyone|

 Avalon Computer Pals

 Provides seniors with the opportunity to learn the necessary skills to cope with the world of computers.
-There is one trainer to two students, and each student has the use of a computer.
+We offer "one to one" personal tuition or special short courses (download a copy of the Term Timetable).

 Location: Maria Regina Church Hall, 7 Central Road, Avalon (Entrance to the clubroom is at the rear of the Church).

 There is ample parking, with level access to the centre.